ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

-This section describes how to use named anchors (see Section 3.2.2.2 of [YAML]) as fragment identifier to designate a node.
+This section describes how to use named anchors (see Section 3.2.2.2 of [YAML]) as fragment identifiers to designate nodes.

 A YAML named anchor can be represented in a URI fragment identifier by encoding it into octects using UTF-8 {{!UTF-8=RFC3629}},